newatoms/beta/_private/customers/stby/posts-and-research/STBY-definition-of-service-design.md

 * Remains open to unexpected answers

-* Uses tangible artefacts like maps, labels and diaries in the process of gathering research
+* Uses tangible artefacts like maps, labels and diaries that help to map certain activities, objects or devices in the home, for instance, in the process of gathering research

 * Uses video to communicate people's stories and see the untold